zama-ai/bounty-ecdsa-signature/README.md

 # TFHECDSA (TFHE ECDSA)

 This repo is a tutorial/experiment/technical-report on implementing Fully Homomorphic Encrypted Elliptic Curve Digital Signature Algorithm (ECDSA) for using TFHE.
-I'm try to give some intro to each key concept. feel free to skip ahead. table of content
+I'm try to give some intro to each key concept. feel free to skip ahead.
-- YOLO run ?
-- Intro to tech
-- Design constraint
-- Technical detail
-- Features
-- Failed experiments logs

 ## YOLO run

 if you just want to run the experiment now.

 - [install rust](https://www.rust-lang.org/tools/install)
 - clone this repo.
 - update `Cargo.toml` to fit your machine. see [TFHE Supported platforms](https://docs.zama.ai/tfhe-rs/getting-started/installation#supported-platforms) for more info.